Skip to main content

 How distributions work

 Trading fees accrue in Meteora until someone progresses that token’s fee pipeline.
 Blank now uses pull-based claims instead of the old broad automatic payout job.
-When a creator claims fees from the dashboard, their wallet-paid transaction claims upstream Meteora fees for that token, books the platform / creator / staking / buyback / liquidity-compounding buckets, settles staking if staking is active, and pays the active creator-fee split recipients.
+When a creator claims fees from the dashboard, their wallet-paid transaction claims upstream Meteora fees for that token, books the platform / creator / staking / buyback / liquidity-compounding / forecast buckets, settles staking if staking is active, and pays the active creator-fee split recipients.
 Creator claims require at least 0.01 SOL in pending creator fees before the claim button is enabled.
 Stakers claim through the staking flow and do not need to wait for the creator.
 Platform treasury collection is handled separately by Blank’s daily thresholded keeper, which only touches tokens whose platform bucket is large enough or stale enough to be worth collecting.
-Buyback and liquidity-compounding keepers run separately from creator/staker claims.
-Public token pages still show lifetime creator, staking, buyback, and liquidity-compounding fees, paid/injected amounts, vault amounts, and pending upstream fees so the totals stay visible before anyone claims.
+When attributable referral rewards are due, the same platform collection funds the exact reward liability before sending the remainder to treasury.
+Buyback, liquidity-compounding, and Price Prediction keepers run separately from creator/staker claims.
+Public token pages still show lifetime creator, staking, buyback, liquidity-compounding, and Price Prediction fees, paid/injected/payout amounts, vault amounts, and pending upstream fees so the totals stay visible before anyone claims.